 Hence, I started to delegate a few projects to freelancers.
 It all happened by accident at first.
 One conversation led to another and before I knew it, I had 3 freelancers I could delegate work to.

-Learning to Delegate to Grow Your Small Business
+3. Delegate To Grow Your Small Business

 Learning to delegate didn’t come easily for me but I caught on quickly.
 I knew I had so many tasks to accomplish.
 I was keeping track of money coming in and money going out – investing in myself and the business.